Torque wrench: Beam

 The most basic form of torque wrench consists of two beams.
 The first is a lever used to apply the torque to the fastener being tightened and serves also as the handle of the tool.
 When force is applied to the handle it will deflect predictably and proportionally with said force in accordance with Hooke's law.
 The second beam is only attached at one end to the wrench head and free on its other, this serves as the indicator beam.
 Both of these beams run parallel to each other when the tool is at rest, with the indicator beam usually on top.
 The indicator beam's free end is free to travel over a calibrated scale attached to the lever or handle, marked in units of torque.
 When the wrench is used to apply torque, the lever bends and the indicating beam stays straight.
 Thus, the end of the indicating beam points to the magnitude of the torque that is currently being applied.
-This type of wrench is simple, inherently accurate, and inexpensive.

 The beam type torque wrench was developed in between late 1920s and early 1930s by Walter Percy Chrysler for the Chrysler Corporation and a company known as Micromatic Hone.
 Paul Allen Sturtevant—a sales representative for the Cedar Rapids Engineering Company at that time—was licensed by Chrysler to manufacture his invention.
 Sturtevant patented the torque wrench in 1938 and became the first individual to sell torque wrenches.

 A more sophisticated variation of the beam type torque wrench has a dial gauge indicator on its body that can be configured to give a visual or electrical indication when a preset torque is reached.